takado8/Tetris/README.md

 ## AI algorithm:

-In each turn every possible move is simulated and evaluated using four heuristics:
+In each turn, every possible move is simulated and the game field is evaluated using four heuristics:
 1. Height - summed height of the columns.
 2. Complete_lines - number of completed lines.
 3. Holes - number of 'holes' - empty inaccessible spaces.